laravel/docs/database.md

 You may also access the raw, underlying PDO instance using the `getPdo` method on a connection instance:

     $pdo = DB::connection()->getPdo();

+<a name="connecting-to-the-database-cli"></a>
+## Connecting To The Database CLI

+If you wish to connect to the database CLI, you may use the `db` Artisan command.
+This command figures out which database you're using and starts a database CLI session based on your database configuration parameters.

+    php artisan db

+You may also specify an optional connection argument to connect to a non-default database connection:

+    php artisan db mysql

 <a name="running-queries"></a>
 ## Running Raw SQL Queries